KeystoneBrass/KeystoneBrass.github.io/index.md

 ## Lessons & Carols in Brass

-#### 2020 – 2021 Seasons: Christmas Meditations
+#### 2020 – 2022 Seasons: Christmas Meditations
-Due to Coronavirus concerns, all live Lessons & Carols in Brass services were cancelled;
+Due to pandemic concerns, all live Lessons & Carols in Brass services were cancelled;
 however, with publisher permission, a special
 Lessons & Carols in Brass service was prepared for online broadcast.